A product. A future.

 Bokhari consists of a total of over 450 women and men, in Pakistan and Norway.
 Creative director Runa Klock and general manager Amar Bokhari, together with warehouse manager Monica Breivik, handle all work in Norway, whereas all production takes place in Sultan Town, a suburb of Faisalabad in Pakistan.
 There, our skilled artisans, mostly women, make all our products.
 Our shared vision is to contribute to a more sustainable future for people and the planet.

 Mum and dad at work.
-The children at school.
-This is how we create a brighter future for everyone.
+Children at school.
+This is how we build resilient communities.

 Our story